A Short & Simple Guide on Estonia's Weed Laws

 Is Weed Decriminalized In Estonia?

-Yes, possession of up to 7.5 grams of weed for personal use is a decriminalized misdemeanor, which can result in a fine.
+Yes, possession of up to 7.5 grams of weed for personal use is decriminalized and a misdemeanor, which can result in a fine.

 What Does Decriminalized Mean?

-Cannabis decriminalization means the plant remains technically illegal, but possession is no longer treated as a criminal offense.
-Instead of arrest or imprisonment, people found with amounts below the decriminalized threshold will receive a warning, fine, referral to a drug treatment program, or another non-criminal penalty.
+Cannabis decriminalization means the plant remains illegal, but possession is no longer treated as a criminal offense.
+Instead of arrest or imprisonment, people found with amounts below the decriminalized threshold will receive a warning, fine, referral to a drug treatment program, or some other type of non-custodial penalty.

 By removing criminal penalties, decriminalization helps reduce the social and economic impact of enforcing cannabis laws, such as policing, court proceedings, and jail time.